JessMakes/Healthcare-No-Show-Project/README.md

 ####  Power Query Cleaning (Power BI)

-In a separate transformation exercise, I used  **Excel** and **Power Query** were used to reshape the data for condition-level analysis and visualization.
+In a separate transformation exercise, I used  **Excel** and **Power Query** to reshape the data for condition-level analysis and visualization in Power BI.

 | Task                      | Tool Used   | Columns Affected                    | Description                                                                 |
 |---------------------------|-------------|-------------------------------------|-----------------------------------------------------------------------------|